rushikeshhadawale/rushikeshhadawale/README.md

 ## 💡 Summary

-I am currently pursuing a Master of Computer Applications (MCA) with a strong interest in software development, web technologies, and data science.
-I am passionate about building scalable applications, writing clean and efficient code, and continuously learning the latest technologies.
+Passionate and detail-oriented MCA student with a strong foundation in software development, data structures, and web technologies.
+Skilled in Java, Python, HTML, CSS, JavaScript, and React, with hands-on experience building academic and personal.Enthusiastic about Artificial Intelligence, Machine Learning, and Full-Stack Development, with a focus on creating efficient, user-friendly, and scalable solutions.
+Constantly exploring new technologies and contributing to open-source projects to enhance learning and innovation.
 ---

 ## 🎓 Education